Bias Testing and Mitigation in LLM-based Code Generation: Methodology

+We propose three metrics to measure the prevalence of code bias for code generation models, i.e., \textbf{CBS} (Code Bias Score), \textbf{CBS\_U@K} (CBS with union set of bias for multiple runs), \textbf{CBS\_I@K} (CBS with intersection set of bias for multiple runs).
+We explain three metrics below.

-The cornerstone of our evaluation framework is the \textbf{Code Bias Score (CBS)}.
-This metric quantifies the extent of bias demonstrated by code generation models.
+\paragraph{CBS} The cornerstone of our evaluation framework is the \textbf{Code Bias Score (CBS)}.
+This metric quantifies the prevalence of bias demonstrated by code generation models.
 The CBS is calculated as the ratio of biased code functions to the total number of generated code functions, formulated as:

 where $N_{b}$ represents the number of biased code functions generated by the code generation model and $N$ denotes the total number of generated functions.
-The CBS offers a clear and concise assessment of the prevalence of bias in the generated code, enabling us to gauge the model's bias directly.